“It is a truth universally acknowledged, that each person in possession of a good website, must have used WordPress.”

 WordPress is not secure

 This assertion does not make any sense to me.
 Why?
-First of all security is not a boolean property of a system (yes or no), there is no such thing as “secure software”.
+First of all, security is not a boolean property of a system (yes or no), there is no such thing as “secure software”.
 A system can be more or less secure.
 Not only it’s not a boolean property, but it’s not static either.
-Time and evolution are important.
+Time and evolution are critical.
 You can have a system with a high degree of security, but if you leave it as it is now, it will get less secure day by day.